Make Lithuania your home

 Finding accommodation

 Upon your arrival, you can choose to stay in a hotel or book an Airbnb, but it’s best to search for something more permanent before arriving.
-Whether renting or buying, you’ll find a wide selection of properties within your budget to choose from.

 Renting